byangderek/CCF/README.md

 # README #

-The codes are for the ICCV2015 paper ["Convolutional Channel Features"](http://arxiv.org/abs/1504.07339).
+The codes are with the ICCV2015 paper ["Convolutional Channel Features"](http://arxiv.org/abs/1504.07339).

-The codes include training and testing of a pedestrian detector on Caltech.
-We also provide our trained model for repreduction of the results in the paper.
+The codes include training and testing of a pedestrian detector on Caltech Pedestrian Dataset.
+We also provide our trained model for repreduction of the results reported on Caltech benchmark in the paper.

 The codes are written in Matlab, dependent on [Caffe](https://github.com/BVLC/caffe) and [Piotr's Computer Vision Matlab Toolbox](https://github.com/pdollar/toolbox).
-Codes are tested on Linux 12.04.3 LTS with 128GB memory.
+Codes are tested on Linux 12.04.3 LTS with 128GB memory and a Titan Z GPU.

 ### Preparation ###